 What is the application deadline?

-Oregon State employs a Rolling Admissions policy and only accepts online applications for all domestic undergraduate applicants.
-Applications for fall term admission to Oregon State University are processed beginning on September 1 for the next year (e.g. September 2012 begins process for fall 2013).
+Applications for fall term admission to Oregon State University are processed beginning on September 1 for the next year (e.g. September 2016 begins process for fall 2017).
 Applications must be submitted on or before February 1 for regular admission consideration and consideration for university scholarships.

 How does my student get a paper application?